ADT Medical Alert: Costs, Systems, and Plans

 - Press the help button: The user presses the help button or utilizes the optional fall detection to send an alert to ADT.

-- ADT responds: An ADT emergency response personnel receives the call and discusses the situation and what type of assistance is needed for the wearer.
+- ADT responds: An ADT emergency response personnel member receives the call, discusses the situation, and determines the type of assistance needed for the wearer.

 - Help is contacted: After deciding on a course of action, ADT emergency response personnel reach out to loved ones, caregivers, or emergency responders, depending upon the specific situation.

-There are no automatic monthly tests with ADT; however, every month, a light will show up on the device reminding users to test their system for any technological damage.
-This testing ensures that the medical alert device works, even if not used for an extended period.
+There are no automatic monthly tests with ADT; however, each month a light will appear on the device to remind users to test their system for any technical issues.
+This testing ensures that the medical alert device works even if it is not used for an extended period.

 The Policies